zack-bitcoin/amoveo/docs/api/keys.md

 The node keeps an encrypted copy of your private key.
+You find your keys in this file:
+`_build/prod/rel/amoveo_core/keys/keys.db`

 The decrypted copy is only stored in RAM.

 You can generate a new private key this way: (warning! this deletes your old private key!!!)